Calling tomorrow's multidimensional thinkers and leaders

 - Integrated Product Development (IPD) program

-Alumni of these Integrated Programs shine in the workplace and in graduate school -- exhibiting an engineer's technical, scientific, and problem-solving acumen along with personal insight that is thoroughly and comfortably interdisciplinary.
+Alumni of these Interdisciplinary Programs shine in the workplace and in graduate school -- exhibiting an engineer's technical, scientific, and problem-solving acumen along with personal insight that is thoroughly and comfortably interdisciplinary.

-Simply put, Lehigh's Integrated Programs produce Renaissance thinkers for the modern world.
+Simply put, Lehigh's Interdisciplinary Programs produce Renaissance thinkers for the modern world.

 Click the program titles to the right for details and contact information.
-For more information about any of Lehigh's Integrated Programs, contact the associate dean of undergraduate studies.
+For more information about any of Lehigh's Interdisciplinary Programs, contact the associate dean of undergraduate studies.